Hiluhree/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 	+ Returns 1 if c is a digit
 	+ Returns 0 otherwise
 		- FYI: The standard library provides a similar function: isdigit.
 Run man isdigit to learn more.
-+ Task 2: [Collaboration is multiplication](): A function that multiplies two integers.
++ Task 2: [Collaboration is multiplication](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x04-more_functions_nested_loops/2-mul.c): A function that multiplies two integers.</br>

 	+ Prototype: int mul(int a, int b);
++ Task 3: [The numbers speak for themselves](): A function that prints the numbers, from 0 to 9, followed by a new line.

+	+ Prototype: void print_numbers(void);
+	+ You can only use putchar twice in your code